Phang Nga Bay Tour - Doing it our way!

 Recently when I had family visiting (mum, dad and a traveling cousin) we had some time to explore.
 Cousin Simon was only here for a few days in between Singapore and Cambodia and one trip on his wish list was a Phang Nga Bay tour.
 We've been before of course, quite a few times actually, but earlier this year in March we found a new way of doing it, starting from a restaurant called Samchong Seafood which is only about 20km drive from the Sarasin bridge that connects Phuket to the mainland.
 Takes about 1 hour from our house.
 On that trip in March we had lunch and then went to James Bond Island, then on to Koh Panyee, the stilted Muslim fishing village.
 We took the boat for about 4 hours.
 I had an idea that if we maybe went to Panyee first, and then on to James Bond Island, we might be able to avoid the crowds - since there are lots of afternoon "James Bond Island" tours.
 The plan was to hit Scaramanga's hideout at about 5pm and hope all other tourists had gone home.
 Also hoped for a nice afternoon light for photos.

-NOTE 1 : You can book a tour like the one described here with a few extras via my friend's tour company - have a look at Easy Day Thailand for information on Phang Nga Bay tours and other trips in the Phuket area.
+NOTE 1 : You can book a tour like the one described here with a few extras via my friend's tour company - ask Easy Day Thailand for information on Phang Nga Bay tours and other trips in the Phuket area.

 • Contact Easy Day Thailand